LuminolT/constrained-conv-TIFS2018/README.md

 ## Examples of running python scripts

-Most of the provided scripts and files contains paths to data or prototxt file. <b/>
+Most of the provided scripts and files contain paths to data or prototxt file. <b/>
 Make sure to add the appropriate paths in every file as needed.

 Train MISLnet architecture by running the following command line under caffe_scripts directory: